 Valentine’s Day is around the corner, and getting something sweet for that special person is of paramount importance, but it could come at a cost.

-Perfumes are a popular choice, for the beauty of their containers as well as the loveliness of their scents, but they are the most common cause of contact dermatitis.
+Perfumes and colognes are popular choices, for the beauty of their containers as well as the loveliness of their scents.
+Unfortunately, they are also the most common cause of contact dermatitis.

 While avoidance is the best remedy to the problem, experts say it is not so simple.